 And later, although the terrorists had repeatedly yelled “allah akbar” during their murderous onslaught, Obama responded by saying, “I don’t want to speculate at this point in terms of who was responsible for this.”

-Our writer Robin Smith reminded readers that during the Democrat debate in Iowa on the day after the slaughter in Paris, presidential candidate Bernie Sanders doubled down on his assertion that the most pressing threat to our national security remains — Obama also repeatedly insists — “climate change.”
+Recall that during the Democrat debate in Iowa on the day after the slaughter in Paris, presidential candidate Bernie Sanders doubled down on his assertion that the most pressing threat to our national security remains — as Obama repeatedly insists — so-called “climate change.”